- Shawn Basey

 The Olympic Complex in Isani features a 50-meter, 8-lane pool, serving as the primary training ground for the Georgian water polo team.
 This facility is a key destination for professional and serious swimmers.

-Getting there is feasible, though it requires some travel.
+Getting there requires some travel.
 The complex is located at 5 Malxazis Turn (მალხაზის შესახვევი).
-It is about a 15-minute walk from the Isani Metro stop, and public buses also run from there directly to the pool.
+It’s about a 15-minute walk from the Isani Metro stop, with public buses running directly to the pool.

-Admission and pricing for a two-hour pass is 20 GEL (approximately $7 USD) and you can also get a membership for 220 GEL a month.
+Admission for a two-hour pass is 20 GEL (approximately $7 USD), and a monthly membership is 220 GEL.

 Krtsanisi Residence Pool (Sport Time): Scenic Urban Escape

-Located on the edge of the city in Krtsanisi and still under construction despite being open, the Krtsanisi Residence Pool, or Sport Time, offers a swimming experience with picturesque views of the surrounding landscape and lush trees.
+Located on the edge of the city in Krtsanisi, the Krtsanisi Residence Pool, or Sport Time, offers a swimming experience with picturesque views.
 This spot provides a refreshing escape amidst the urban bustle, combining relaxation with convenient amenities.

-The key features and facilities include a spacious outdoor swimming pool measuring 21m x 7m with a depth ranging from 1.3m to 1.9m.
-The facility is equipped with a beach bar and cafeteria, ensuring refreshments are readily available.
-Access to the fitness facility is also included with the pool entry, offering a comprehensive wellness option for visitors.
+Key features include a spacious outdoor swimming pool measuring 21m x 7m with a depth of 1.3m to 1.9m.
+The facility includes a beach bar and cafeteria, ensuring refreshments are readily available.
+Access to the fitness facility is also included with pool entry.

-Getting there involves traveling to the Krtsanisi area, which is on the edge of the city.
-While specific public transport routes are not detailed, it is likely best accessed by taxi or private car from the city center.
+Getting there involves traveling to Krtsanisi, likely best accessed by taxi or private car from the city center.

-Admission and pricing for daily entry to the outdoor swimming pool are 30 GEL (approximately $11 USD) on weekdays and 45 GEL (approximately $15 USD) on weekends.
-Children under 3 years old are admitted free, and minors under 12 years old can enter for 15 GEL (approximately $5.5 USD).
+Admission for daily entry to the outdoor swimming pool is 30 GEL (approximately $11 USD) on weekdays and 45 GEL (approximately $15 USD) on weekends.
+Children under three years old are admitted free, and minors under 12 years can enter for 15 GEL (approximately $5.5 USD).

 Hotel Swimming Pools